-Bruins lead the nation with 118 NCAA team championships and at least 134 total national championships.
+Bruins lead the nation with 118 NCAA team championships and more than 134 total national championships.

 Experience the excitement of UCLA Sports.
 Alumni enjoy free admission all year long to Men’s & Women’s Water Polo, Men’s & Women’s Tennis, Women’s Swimming & Diving and Women’s Beach Volleyball.

-Gold and Life Members enjoy free admission to Olympic Sports home games, which include Men’s & Women’s Soccer, Men’s & Women’s Volleyball, Men’s & Women’s Track & Field, Women’s Basketball, Gymnastics, Baseball and Softball.
+Gold and Life Membership holders enjoy free admission to Olympic Sports home games, which include Men’s & Women’s Soccer, Men’s & Women’s Volleyball, Men’s & Women’s Track & Field, Women’s Basketball, Gymnastics, Baseball and Softball.
 (Olympic Sports excludes UCLA Men’s Basketball, Football and post-season events.)
-Simply arrive on game day and present your Alumni Association Member ID card at the venue’s ticket window to receive one (1) free admission per membership card while supplies last.
+Simply arrive on game day and present your Alumni Association Member ID card at the venue’s ticket window to receive one (1) free admission per member card while supplies last.

 Alumni Association Appreciation Days: Members enjoy four free admissions to selected home games.
-These opportunities are communicated via email and social media, and Gold, Life and Blue Members receive notifications first.
+These opportunities are communicated via email and social media, and Sustaining Donors to the Alumni Association receive notifications first.

 Head Coach John Savage has established the Bruins as a consistent national championship contender, making regular appearances in the College World Series since 2010 and winning the Bruins’ first-ever baseball NCAA title in 2013.
 Under his guidance, UCLA has advanced to the postseason in 11 of the last 15 seasons, hosting an NCAA Regional in six of the last 10, including four-straight from 2010 through 2013.